-With UberX Share, 2 separate passengers heading in the same direction can share one Uber and get a discount.
+With UberX Share, up to 3 separate passengers heading in the same direction can share one Uber and get a discount.
 It can be more than 20% cheaper than an UberX!

 For drivers, this new ride type presents both challenges and opportunities.
 Drivers need to know how UberX Share works and how you can take full advantage of it—or how to turn off Share requests altogether.

 And there’s some bad news for drivers: Most cities bundle UberX with Share, so you can’t turn off Share requests without turning off UberX.

 Read on to learn how UberX Share works, for both passengers and drivers.

 UberX Share: Share your ride and get a discount

 UberX Share is an Uber ride type that can pair you with another passenger heading in the same direction as you.